sarinagaines/sgfx8/sprint-seven/README.md

 **Submission of the final iteration of my project.**<br />

-In this iteration, I updated the links to book reviews, added in an about my introduction and adjusted the apperances of the page.
+In this iteration, I updated the links to book reviews and added more, added in an about me introduction and adjusted the apperances of the page.
 I attempted to create a local JSON file to read in but was not successfull.
 I attempted adding images in but was not successful with that either.
-I visted many sites to try and figure out how both these things could be done but despite my work, I was not able to complete what I wanted too.
+I visted many sites to try and figure out how both these things could be done but despite my work, I was not able to complete what I wanted to.
 I am satisfied with what I currently have, the app does what I intended it to.
-However, with more time and help I belive I can make it even better. <br /><br />
+However, with more time and help I belive I could make it better and show the data a different way. <br /><br />

 **I've had an issue where the Client ID and Client Secret is no longer set and I have to reset them to get the app to work once more.**<br />